Luayabbas1981/animate-slider-package/README.md

 - **dots**: Show navigation dots (`true` or `false`).
 - **dotColor**: Color of the navigation dots "HEX Color".

+## Dependencies
+This version of animate-slider has no external dependencies, making it lightweight and easy to use.
+No additional packages are required to run the slider.

 ## HTML

 ```bash